Eyelid Cancer Reconstruction

 Reconstructive surgery helps to restore normal function and appearance to the lids after the skin cancer has been removed.
 If you have been diagnosed with eyelid skin cancer, you may be an excellent candidate for Eyelid Cancer Reconstruction in St. Louis to correct the condition and restore your health.

 Skin cancers must be completely removed, preserving and restoring the delicate tissues of the eyelids.
-A subspecialist surgeon such as Dr. Holds and his associates specialize in preserving as much of your lid structure as possible while completely removing the cancerous tissue.
+Our team specialize in preserving as much of your lid structure as possible while completely removing the cancerous tissue.
 Luckily, today’s surgeries work on the microscopic level to ensure that no more tissue is removed than absolutely necessary.

 Eyelid Cancer Reconstruction Before and After